geomaster58/overtimeapp/README.md

  - Administrate admin dashboard
  - Email summary to managers for approval
- - Needs to be documented if employee did not log overtime
- - Add full name method
+ - Needs to be documented if employee did not log overtime X Add full name method
  ## UI:
- Bootstrap -> formatting
+ X Bootstrap -> formatting